Clinically extremely vulnerable (CEV)

-We urge you to continue to seek support from the NHS and other health providers for your existing health conditions and any new health concerns.
+We urge you to continue using the NHS and other health providers for your existing health conditions and any new health concerns.

 You can access a range of NHS services from home, including ordering repeat prescriptions or contacting your health professional through an online consultation.
-To find out more visit the NHS health at home service, or download the NHS App.
+To find out more visit Health at home or download the NHS App.
 If you have an urgent medical need, call NHS 111 or, for a medical emergency, dial 999.

 If you do need to receive care in person, you can.
 Your local NHS services are well prepared and will put in measures to keep you safe.

-Any carers or visitors who support you with your everyday needs or those of a child or young person in your care can continue to visit.
+Any carers or visitors who support you with your everyday needs can continue to visit.
+This also applies for those of a child or young person in your care.
 They should follow social distancing guidance where close or personal contact is not required.

-You should also continue to access support from local charities and organisations, as well as NHS Volunteer Responders.
-As well as helping with shopping and medicines delivery, NHS Volunteer Responders can help with a regular, friendly phone call, and transport to and from medical appointments.
-Call 0808 196 3646 between 8am and 8pm to arrange support or visit the NHS Volunteer Responders website.
+You should continue to access support from local charities and organisations, as well as NHS Volunteer Responders.
+As well as helping with shopping and medicines delivery, NHS Volunteer Responders can help with a regular, friendly phone call, and transport to and from health appointments.
+Call 0808 196 3646 between 8am and 8pm to arrange support or visit NHS Volunteer Responders website.